MedportalProject/CDEPortal/README.md

 </h1>

 ### Introduction
-CDE Portal is a registry and repository for CDEs and CRFs, please click [CDEPortal Weblink](https://cdeportal.bmicc.cn/) to start work on standardization research data.
+CDE Portal is a registry and repository for CDEs and CRFs.

 ### Getting started
+👋🏻 No installation necessary! please click [CDEPortal Weblink](https://cdeportal.bmicc.cn/) to start work on standardization research data.